google/kmsan/Documentation/dev-tools/kmsan.rst

 in the Makefile.
-This comes at a cost however: stack allocations from such files and parameters of instrumented functions called from them will have incorrect shadow/origin values.
+This comes at a cost however: stack allocations from such files and parameters of instrumented functions called from them will have incorrect shadow/origin values, which will likely lead to false positives.
 As a rule of thumb, avoid using KMSAN_SANITIZE.

 Runtime library
 ---------------